-Categories. • Native Americans • Natural Features • Settlements & Settlers • War, US Civil •
+Categories. • Industry & Commerce • Native Americans • Settlements & Settlers • War, US Civil •

 More.
 Search the internet for C.S.A.
 Salt Works.

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on December 1, 2019.
 This page originally submitted on December 30, 2011, by Richard Denney of Austin, Texas.
-This page has been viewed 1,125 times since then and 147 times this year.
-Photos: 1, 2. submitted on December 30, 2011, by Richard Denney of Austin, Texas.
-3. submitted on January 16, 2012, by Richard Denney of Austin, Texas. • Craig Swain was the editor who published this page.
+This page has been viewed 1,157 times since then and 179 times this year.
+Photos: 1. submitted on November 29, 2019, by Kayla Harper of Dallas, Texas.
+2, 3. submitted on December 30, 2011, by Richard Denney of Austin, Texas.
+4. submitted on January 16, 2012, by Richard Denney of Austin, Texas.
+5. submitted on November 29, 2019, by Kayla Harper of Dallas, Texas. • Craig Swain was the editor who published this page.